drewdecarme/buttery-tools/packages/buttery-docs/docs/reference.static-config.md

 2. **Social**: A pre-defined set of links that has their own icons that can link to various social providers
 3. **External**: Any link that links out to any other.
 By default it opens in another tab.

+All links are a discriminated union so depending upon the `type`, intellisense will know which other properties to surface when declaratively writing links.

 ```ts
 const config: ButteryConfig = {
   docs: {